The information here will be updated shortly. Thank you.

 Headaches and Migraines

-Treatment is available in Marylebone, Covent Garden (West End, Central London) and Islington (North London).
+Treatment is available in Covent Garden (West End, Central London) and Islington (North London).
 All treatment rooms are situated in professional clinics within easy reach of Central London underground stations.